The vanished places of the Goyt Valley

 On these pages I’ll include places that were lost following the construction of the twin reservoirs of Fernilee and Errwood.
 Ranging from the small one-room school which once stood within the hamlet of Goyt’s Bridge, to the large gunpowder factory which now lies beneath the cold waters of Fernilee.
 Contributions are always very welcome, so please do get in touch.

-All that remains of Castedge Farmhouse today is a pile of stones showing the muddled outline of a once attractive and fairly substantial stone building.
+All that remains of Castedge Farmhouse today is a sad pile of stones beside a junction of footpaths showing the muddled outline of a once attractive and fairly substantial stone building.

 The stones allowed pedestrians to cross the River Goyt between Gatehouse Cottage and Goytshead Farm.
 Wildmoorstone Brook flowed into the Goyt at this point, from high on the moors.